 What is the optimum white balance (WB) for a digital file?

-Where do I find a good gray card?
+Where do I find a good white balance gray card?

-http://www.outbackphoto.com/workflow/wf_46/essay.html Is a good article listing several choices of gray cards.
-Two of the best values are listed below.
-In brief, a good gray card must be neutral in color.
-Some of the old industry standard gray cards were only designed to calculate exposure and they actually have a slight color cast that will not work properly for digital white balance WB. (top)
+Some of the old industry standard gray cards were only designed to calculate exposure and they actually have a slight color cast that will not work properly for digital white balance WB.

-http://www.rawworkflow.com/products/whibal/ Shows quality of several different white, gray cards.
+http://michaeltapesdesign.com/whibal.html Shows quality of several different white, gray cards.
 Has a link to their order page.
-Digital gray plus white, black and a special focus patch from $29.95 plus shipping.
+Digital gray plus white, black and a special focus patch.